Northern NSW cases of Covid-19

 Australia Still 2nd Most Expensive

 The attached graph is interesting.
-It gives the global house price in square meterage in 2016.
+It gives the global house price per square metre as of 2016.
 Not sure that we should be proud of coming first in this competition.
 China is a close second – mainly propped up by major cities like Shanghai and Beijing.
 Hong Kong is also the only city to beat Sydney prices.
 Luxembourg, New Zealand and Ireland make up the top five.
 Then there is a steep drop, with most of the EU countries on a plateau.